Voices of Mickey Mouse and Character Voice Caretakers

 The 3rd Voice of Mickey Mouse Takes His Final Bow

 Many of you may have heard that Wayne Allwine, the most recent voice of Mickey Mouse, passed away on May 18, 2009 due to complications from diabetes at the age of 62.
-He and his wife Russi Taylor, the current voice of Minnie Mouse, met in studio over 20 years ago and were inseparable.
+He and his wife Russi Taylor (d.
+July 26, 2019), who voiced Minnie Mouse, met in studio and were inseparable.

 Although the two made quite a pair voicing the Disney icons (named as Disney Legends in 2008), they never lost sight of the fact that they were merely the stewards of a legacy, entrusted with taking care of Mickey and Minnie, humbly doing their work in the service of others to keep Walt Disney’s dream, and the spirit of the characters, alive.